-Interview with Laura van den Berg
+The “I” is an eye: an Interview with Laura van den Berg

 Elliott Holt

-Back in May, my good friend Laura van den Berg interviewed me here when my first novel, You Are One of Them was published.
-Now that her second story collection, The Isle of Youth” is out from FSG, I got to be the interviewer.
+Back in May, my good friend Laura van den Berg interviewed me for Fiction Writers Review when my first novel, You Are One of Them, was published by Penguin.
+Now that her second story collection, The Isle of Youth” is out this week from Farrar, Straus and Giroux, I got to be the interviewer.

 Before Laura and I met, we were already smitten with one another’s work.
-I worked at One Story magazine when they published the title story of her first collection, What the World Will Look Like When All the Water Leaves Us.
+I worked at One Story magazine when they published the title story of her first collection, What the World Will Look Like When All the Water Leaves Us (Dzanc Books, 2009), which was a Barnes & Noble “Discover Great New Writers” selection and shortlisted for the Frank O’Connor International Short Story Award.
 She was working at Ploughshares and happened to read a story of mine in the slush pile.
 When we met a year or so later, we became fast friends.
 Laura is a poised, mature writer whose work combines elements of noir with a deep emotional awareness.
 Her prose is thrilling to read.
-We conversed on chat about self-doubt, the differences between writing short stories and novels, Floridaand trains.
+We conversed on chat about self-doubt, the differences between writing short stories and novels, Florida—where she was born and raised—and trains.

+Interview:

-Elliott HoltYour book’s epigraph is from Yoko Tawada’s The Naked Eye: “I felt like I was playing a part in a movie with a plot unknown to me.”
+Elliott Holt: Your book’s epigraph is from Yoko Tawada’s The Naked Eye (New Directions, 2009): “I felt like I was playing a part in a movie with a plot unknown to me.”
 And it’s fitting since all your stories feature women who find themselves in scenarios so wild they could be movie plots.
 The characters include magicians, private detectives, acrobats, and a gang of robbers who commit their crimes in gorilla costumes.
 These women are all playing roles, and are somewhat detached from the scenes around them.
 The premises of the stories are vastly different (and hugely imaginative) but the characters in these stories share a similar emotional core.
 Where do your ideas come from?
 Do you start with a premise?
-Do you find yourself thinking, “what if a woman followed a troupe of acrobats around Paris?”
+Do you find yourself thinking, “What if a woman followed a troupe of acrobats around Paris?”

-Laura van den BergI almost always start with voice.
+Laura van den Berg: I almost always start with voice.
 And by "voice" I mean that I get a line lodged in my brain that just won't leave me.

-Do those lines that get lodged in your brain generally end up as the first lines of the stories?
+Do those lines generally end up as the first lines of the stories?

 Often, yes.
-With "Acrobat," for example, I was washing dishes and all of a sudden the first line, "the day my husband left me, I followed a trio of acrobats around the city of Paris" came into my mind, seemingly from nowhere.
+With "Acrobat," for example, I was washing dishes and all of a sudden the first line, "The day my husband left me, I followed a trio of acrobats around the city of Paris" came into my mind, seemingly from nowhere.
 Even though the story changed a great deal in revision, that was always the first line.
 Same for "Lessons" and "I Looked for You, I Called Your Name."

 So I follow those voices and they lead me through the (usually very rough) first draft.
 They are almost always "I" voices and they are always a woman's voice, which probably helps explain that consistent emotional core.